test-kitchen/test-kitchen/README.md

 ### <a name="config-block_device_mappings"></a> block\_device\_mappings

-**Required** A list of block device mappings for the machine.
+A list of block device mappings for the machine.
 An example of all available keys looks like:
 ```yaml
 block_device_mappings:
   - ebs_device_name: /dev/sda1